 BSN (now called Danone) sold its UK and Irish biscuit operations to United Biscuits for £200 million in 2004.

-Former Huntley & Palmer products such as Lemon Puffs and Cornish Wafers are still sold under the Jacob’s brand, and Thin Arrowroots under the McVitie’s name.
+Former Huntley & Palmers products such as Lemon Puffs and Cornish Wafers are still sold under the Jacob’s brand, and Thin Arrowroots under the McVitie’s name.

-Huntley & Palmer biscuits are still produced in New Zealand.
+Huntley & Palmers biscuits are still produced in New Zealand.